Summary of Significant Accounting Policies (Policies)

 |Loan Origination Costs

 Loan origination costs are capitalized and amortized over the term of the related debt and is included in Interest expense, net on the consolidated statements of income.

 Revenue from restaurant operations (food, beverage and alcohol sales) and merchandise sales are recognized upon payment by the customer at the time of sale.
 Revenues are reflected net of sales tax and certain discounts and allowances.

 Proceeds from the sale of gift cards are recorded as deferred revenue at the time of sale and recognized as revenue upon redemption by the customer.
 Breakage is recognized on unredeemed gift cards based upon historical redemption patterns when the Company determines the likelihood of redemption of the gift card by the customer is remote.
-We recorded $0.3 million of gift card breakage in the fiscal year 2017.
-Gift card breakage in previous periods presented was immaterial.
+Any gift card breakage was immaterial for all periods presented.

 The Company expenses the printing of menus and other promotional materials as incurred.
 The costs of community service and sponsorship activities are expensed on the expected timing of those events.
-Marketing expense was $2.8 million, $2.4 million, and $2.2 million for the years ended December 31, 2017, December 25, 2016 and December 27, 2015, respectively.
+Marketing expense was $2.4 million, $2.2 million, and $1.7 million for the years ended December 25, 2016, December 27, 2015 and December 28, 2014, respectively.

 |Income Tax Matters